innovaccer/engine-docs/README.md

 > Loose coupling allows you to make changes to one module without affecting the others.

-* engine is an application development framework designed to take care of the connection points between existing popular frameworks and solve common integration problems with MongoDB, Node.js, Express, Web Services adapter and Angular, React, Vue, Mithril (any modern engine framework or lib) based applications.
+* Engine is an application development framework designed to take care of the connection points between existing popular frameworks and solve common integration problems with MongoDB, Node.js, Express, Web Services adapter and Angular, React, Vue, Mithril (any modern ui development framework) based applications.
 It is designed to give you a quick and organised way to start developing engine based web apps.

-* engine promotes age-old idea of building smaller, loosely coupled, reusable piece of software that does one thing and one thing well for quicker time to market and cheaper cost of change.
+* Engine promotes age-old idea of building smaller, loosely coupled, reusable piece of software that does one thing and one thing well for quicker time to market and cheaper cost of change.

 * Everything in engine is a package and when need arises for extending engine with custom functionality , developers can do so creating their own package and do not need to alter the core packages.